AlexWan0/go-watrix/README.md

 	go test -bench=.

-	// Build a waveletTree for an integer array of length 10^6 with s = 2^64 BenchmarkWTBuild1M	       1	1455321650 ns/op
+	// Build a watrix for an integer array of length 10^6 with s = 2^64 BenchmarkWTBuild1M	       1	1455321650 ns/op
 	// 1.455 micro sec per an interger

-	// A waveletTree for an integer array of length 10M (10^7) with s = 2^64
+	// A watrix for an integer array of length 10M (10^7) with s = 2^64
 	BenchmarkWTBuild10M	       1	1467061166 ns/op
 	BenchmarkWTLookup10M	  100000	     29319 ns/op
 	BenchmarkWTRank10M	  100000	     28278 ns/op